Locations:

 Rotationplasty includes the following steps:

-• Anesthesia: You receive general anesthesia.
-This is medication that puts you to sleep so you don’t feel pain during your surgery.
+• Anesthesia: You receive general anesthesia for the procedure.
+This medication puts you to sleep so you won’t feel pain during your surgery.

-• Amputation: Your surgeon removes the middle part of your leg.
-Most people will have the lower part of the thigh, the knee and the upper part of the shin bone removed.
-If you have rotationplasty for bone cancer, your surgeon makes sure to remove all of the tumor.
+• Amputation: Your surgeon removes the damaged or diseased part of your leg.
+Most people will have the lower part of their thigh, knee and the upper part of their shin removed, but this may look different from patient to patient.
+If you have rotationplasty for bone cancer, your surgeon will make sure to remove all of the tumor, along with a margin of healthy tissue around it.

-• Reattachment: Your surgeon attaches the rest of your shin, ankle and foot to your remaining thigh bone.
-They rotate the lower part of your leg so your heel faces front and your toes face backward.
+• Reattachment: Your surgeon reattaches the remaining part of your lower leg to the remaining part of your upper leg, including the bones, blood vessels if needed, muscles and skin.
+They rotate the lower part 180 degrees so that your heel faces toward your front and your toes face backward.

-• Stabilization: A plate and screws hold the two sections of your leg in place.
-This hardware helps connect the thigh bone and shin bone together as your leg heals.
-The two bones eventually grow together to form a single bone.
+• Stabilization: Your surgeon uses plates and screws or a rod to hold the two parts of your leg in place.
+This hardware helps connect your bones together as your leg heals.
+The two bones will eventually grow together to form a single bone.

 Risks / Benefits